UKHO/docs/software-engineering-policies/SecureDevelopment/SecureDevelopmentPolicy.md

 - Ensure a skills matrix is defined per project and developers complete this.

+- Assisting in security health checks with the ITSO Team.

-- Assisting SAC where necessary.
+- Assisting the Security Assurance Coordinator (SAC) where necessary.

 ### Security Working Groups